danidiaz/really-small-backpack-example/lesson1-renaming-modules/README.md

            foo (Foo as Baz)
 ```

-These are both imported by the module `Lesson1`:
+These modules are both imported by the module `Lesson1`:

 ```
 import qualified Bar